Are Solar Panels Worth It in Alabama?

 - Potential roof leaks

-Benefits of solar panels in Alabama
+Compare solar companies in Alabama

 Some people go solar for long-term savings.
 For others, it’s more about the environmental benefits or gaining more energy independence.
 It’s really just a nice perk that solar panels can increase your home’s value.